 Ladies and Gentlemen: The Best of George Michael has bonus material which can be viewed on equipment that allows navigation.
 The interview on Michael Parkinson’s BBC show is excellent, and includes an unexpected interpretation of Outside.

 Mr. Michael was not someone his fans knew intimately, regardless of how appreciative he was of his audience.
 He was human, and his personal circumstances are the concern of only a small number of people.
-Those few people have a responsibility to protect him and hold others accountable if appropriate.

 If you’re still curious about what was going on in George Michael’s life, try googling information about his favorite nonprofits.
 He was generous with charities in Europe and the United States, and I’m sure you can find one which will accept a donation in his memory.